chuahou/kiwami/README.rst

     apt packages I want installed
   * `kiwami-scripts <debian/kiwami-scripts>`_: a collection of useful scripts
-  * `teams-apt-source <debian/teams-apt-source>`_: a package containing
-    the apt source and GPG key for Microsoft Teams, as I was unhappy with the default package not cleanly uninstalling
   * `xinit-xsession <debian/xinit-xsession>`_: a simple package
     containing a script and desktop file to run ``$HOME/.xinitrc`` from a display manager